George Giffen: Style and legacy

+In 2014, a statue of Giffen by sculptor Judith Rolevink was unveiled at Adelaide Oval.

 Personal life

 Giffen also played Australian rules football at a high level, representing Woodville in the inaugural 1877 SAFA season and then Norwood Football Club from 1878 to 1885 for whom he is credited as kicking their first ever goal from a running kick in the South Australian Football Association.
 "He would cap brilliant runs that paralysed all opposition with superb kicks, turning in a moment the whole tide of play.", an observer at the time said.

 He wrote an autobiography entitled With Bat and Ball.